oscarfelipe/sha1_bruteforce/README.md

 # Brute force attack against a SHA1 hashed password

 bruteforce is a Haskell script that issue a brute force attack against a sha1-hashed password of infinite length.
-These scripts are the result of a mandatory assignment for a Web Security Course at Copenhagen School of Design and Technology during december 2014.
+These scripts are the result of a mandatory assignment for a Web Security Course at Copenhagen School of Design and Technology([KEA](http://www.kea.dk/da/)) during december 2014.
 There are two version of the script: a slow version called bs.hs and an optimised version called bs2.hs

 ## Installation
-in order to run the functions, an installation of the Glorious Haskell Compiler is required(ghc).[https://www.haskell.org/platform/]
+in order to run the functions, an installation of the Glorious Haskell Compiler is required[ghc](https://www.haskell.org/platform/).

 ## Selecting the script
 on the folder of the project call ghci on the console: